wilsonmar/gapi-node/README.md

 To recap, when we use goo.gl to generate short URLs, we are using Google's account.

-If we want to generate and manage our own short URLs, we would need to login under our own Google account, get in Google's Developer Console, define a specific project, and generate an API key that we paste into the client-side code.
+If we want to generate and manage our own short URLs, we would need to login under our own Google account, get in Google's Developer Console define a specific project, and generate an API key that we paste into the client-side code.

 When a visitor to the API client web page enters a longURL, the request contains the API Key